eudoxia0/eudoxia0.github.io/article/_posts/2025-04-15-two-years-of-rust.md

 Is it hard to hire Rust programmers?
 No.

-First, some mainstream languages like Python and TypeScript are so easy to hire for that they wrap back around and become hard.
-How do you find a truly talented Python programmer?
-You have to sift through a thousand mediocre resumes.
+First, mainstream languages like Python and TypeScript are so easy to hire for that they wrap back around and become hard.
+To find a truly talented Python programmer you have to sift through a thousand resumes.

 Secondly, there's a selection effect for quality.
-Programmers who are curious, driven, and passionate will learn new technologies that attract them.
-"Has used Rust", "has written open-source projects in Rust", or "wants to use Rust professionally" is a huge positive signal about a candidate.
+"Has used Rust", "has written open-source code in Rust", or "wants to use Rust professionally" are huge positive signals about a candidate because it says they are curious and they care about improving their skills.

 Personally I've never identified as a "Python programmer" or a "Rust programmer".
 I'm just a programmer!
 When you learn enough languages you can form an orthogonal basis set of programming concept and translate them across languages.
-And I think the same is true for the really talented programmers: they will just pick up the language.
+And I think the same is true for the really talented programmers: they are able to learn the language quickly.

 ## Affect {#affect}